How to Open HEIC Photos in Windows 10

 To download HEVC Video Extensions, you’re going to have to log in to your Microsoft account.

-- Click the Buy option.
-A Microsoft login screen will pop up.
-Enter the required credentials and sign in.
+- Then, select the first result entry, click on $0.99.
+A Microsoft login screen will pop up, sign in.

 - Now, you need to add a payment method.
 Click Get started!
 Add a way to pay or just hit Next.
 You have three choices here.
 Using your credit/debit card, using a PayPal account, or through a mobile phone.
 The first method will have you enter your credit card information.
 The second method will request your PayPal login credentials.